This article describes product variations and explains how to use them.

-Advanced product configuration scenarios can be achieved using product variations.
+You can achieve advanced product configuration scenarios using product variations.
 Product variations are alternative representations of a product, which can be used on your Storefronts to achieve various marketing goals.
-To better illustrate what a product variation is, let’s take a look at this example:
+To better illustrate what a product variation is, take a look at this example:

 Another example of using product variations might be a holiday-related promotion.
-You could create a holiday-themed Storefront and make special discounted product variations for the promotion, and add the variations to the Homepage of the holiday-themed Storefront, while keeping your original products intact and switching back to the main Storefront at any time.
+You could create a holiday-themed Storefront and make special discounted product variations for the promotion, and add the variations to the Homepage of the holiday-themed Storefront.
+This approach lets you keep your original products intact and switch your links back to the main Storefront at any time.

 Here are a few more handy features of product variations:

-You can create any number of product variations for any product, and change any parameters in each variation.
-The only common setting for all product variations of a given product is the Fulfillment Options.
+- You can create any number of product variations for any product, and change any parameters in each variation.
+The only common setting for all variations of a given product is the Fulfillment actions.

 To Create a Product Variation and Adjust a Specific Field

-For the purpose of these instructions, we will be creating a variation of the fictional product DOCEdit with a different SKU value.
+For these instructions, we are creating a variation of the fictional product Example Product 1 with a different SKU value.

-- From the Dashboard, select the Products menu and then select the Products, Bundles or Subscriptions tab, depending on the item for which you want to create a product variation.
+- From the FastSpring App, select the Products menu and then select the Products, Bundles, or Subscriptions tab, depending on the item for which you want to create a product variation.

-- Select the tile for the product, bundle or subscription for which you want to create a variation.
+- Select the product, bundle, or subscription for which you want to create a variation.

-In the Product Path field, enter the product path for the variation you are creating.
-This is also sometimes called the product ID.
-The product path is used in reporting and will be part of the Product Page URL for the new variation.
+- In the Product Path field, enter the product path for the variation you are creating.
+This field is also sometimes called the product ID.
+The product path is used in reporting and becomes part of the Product Page URL for the new variation.
 Do not enter spaces or punctuation (except hyphens).
-In the example below, we are creating a variation for a product called DOCEdit.
-We will enter a product path of docedit-1.
+In the example below, we are creating a variation for a product called Example Product 1.
+We enter a product path of example-product-1-variation.

-In the Product Type field, select the type of product variation you are creating: Regular or Subscription.
-If you are creating a subscription variation, you will be able to configure the subscription properties for the variation after creation.
+- In the Product Type field, select the type of product variation you are creating: Regular or Subscription.
+If you create a subscription variation, you will be able to configure the subscription properties for the variation after creation.

-In the Visibility field, select whether the variation will be public (Public URLs) or private (Internal Offers).
-This field has the same effect as the selector found on the main product, bundle or subscription details page.
+- In the Visibility field, select whether the variation is to be public (Public URLs) or private (Internal Offers).
+This field has the same effect as the selector found on the main product, bundle, or subscription details page.

-A column of source indicators on the right-hand side of the section for the new variation indicates whether or not each field's value is currently linked to the base product.
-Changing the value in one of these fields will permanently break the link to the base product for that field only.
-Other fields remain linked to the base product, so any changes to the base product will automatically be applied to the variation for those fields.
-In the example above, nothing has been changed yet, so most of variation's fields are still linked to the base product, whose product path is docedit.
-(Note, however, that the EDS option and the Pricing are never linked to the base product; these values are only inherited from the base product upon creation of the variation.)
+- A column of source indicators on the right-hand side of the section for the new variation indicates whether or not each field's value is currently linked to the base product.
+Changing the value in one of these fields permanently breaks the link to the base product for that field only.
+Other fields remain linked to the base product, so any changes to the base product are automatically applied to the variation for those fields.
+In the example above, nothing has been changed yet, so most of the variation's fields are still linked to the base product, whose product path is example-product-1.
+(Note, however, that the EDS option and the Pricing field are never linked to the base product; these values are only inherited from the base product upon creation of the variation.)

-As with a regular product, bundle or subscription, you can click anywhere in any line to edit the field.
-In the example below, we will click the SKU field and enter a different value.
+- As with a standard product, bundle, or subscription, you can click anywhere in any line to edit the corresponding field.
+In the example below, we click the SKU field and enter a different value.

-After clicking SAVE to save the change, the details of the variation are shown once again.
-Notice the new price and the empty source indicator for the Pricing field.
+- After you click Save to save the change, the details of the variation appear once again.
+Notice the empty source indicator for the SKU field.

-- Suppose we had changed the pricing for this product variation to a reduced price so the variation could be used as a cross-sell offer.
+- Suppose we had changed the pricing for this product variation to a reduced price, intending to offer the variation as a cross-sell offer.
 In that case, we would click the drop-down selector at the top right-hand corner of the product variation's details and select Switch to Private.
-The Private status prevents a product (or product variation) from being purchased by itself; items with this status can only be offered via product offers or product options.
-This ensures that if a purchaser removes the cross-sell triggering product from the cart, then the reduced-price cross-sell product variation will also be removed, to prevent the discount from being applied without the purchase of the triggering product.
+The Private status prevents a product (or product variation) from being purchased alone; you can only offer items with this status via product offers or product options.
+This restriction ensures that if a purchaser removes the triggering product from the cart, then the reduced-price cross-sell product variation is also removed, automatically.
+Thus, customers cannot receive the discount without purchasing the triggering product.